fontforge/fontforge.github.io/en-US/index.md

 Welcome
 =======

+__NEW RELEASE!__ We are happy to announce our latest version, the 2014 October release, with full UFO support.
+[Download now!](http://fontforge.github.io/en-US/downloads/)

 Learning FontForge is easy &ndash; get started designing your own fonts with the [tutorial](/en-US/tutorials/).
 The entire [interface](/en-US/documentation/interface/) is fully documented.

 Scripting allows designers to get repetitive tasks done quickly, and FontForge has excellent [scripting support](/en-US/documentation/scripting/) with both its own scripting language and [Python](/en-US/documentation/scripting/python/).